-Career Path: Pharmacist or Pharmacy Technician?August 21, 2018 The pharmaceutical industry gained notoriety with the introduction of such high-profile drugs as Vioxx and Lipitor.
+Career Path: Pharmacist or Pharmacy Technician?December 4, 2019 The pharmaceutical industry gained notoriety with the introduction of such high-profile drugs as Vioxx and Lipitor.
 Doctors prescribe these and other drugs, but pharmacists and pharmacy technicians dispense them.

 How are pharmacists and pharmacy technicians different?
 How are they alike?
 In 1966, Dr. Linwood Tice, Philadelphia College of Pharmacy and Science dean, envisioned how these occupations would evolve.
 “The counting and pouring now often alleged to be the pharmacist’s chief occupation will in time be done by technicians and eventually by automation,” he said.
 “The pharmacist of tomorrow will function by reason of what he knows, increasing the efficiency and safety of drug therapy and working as a specialist in his own right.
 It is in this direction that pharmaceutical education must evolve without delay.”

 Tice’s vision never materialized – the occupations haven’t evolved as he’d hoped.
 They still share the same counter and have some overlapping duties, but there also are dramatic differences.
 Here’s a look at both careers.

 Pharmacists and pharmacy technicians are found wherever prescription drugs are dispensed and there are numerous different industries that employ both.
 In Oregon, 4,102 pharmacists and 4,586 pharmacy technicians were employed across the state in 2017.
 The industries pharmacists are typically employed in are health and personal care stores (24.3%), hospitals (22.4%), and general merchandise stores (14.3%).
 Pharmacy technicians are employed in similar industries but at slightly different rates: health and personal care stores (25.2%), general merchandise stores (21.1%), and hospitals (17.7%).